aysenurarslann/SentimentScope/README.md

 This project is for **academic and research purposes only**.
 No personal, political, or sensitive data was collected.
 All results are anonymized and presented for educational use.
-Unauthorized reproduction or commercial use is prohibited.
-Citing this work requires proper attribution to the author and university.